open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/Gunnerus-DP.md

 The control system and simulator communicates using a network FMU, custom made for this demo.
 Each system instantiates a version with an interface for receiving and sending states.
 For instance, the network FMU in the control system sends thruster commands and receives vessel and environment states.
 The single system configuration does not use the network FMU.

-A list of all FMUs are given in Table 1.
+A list of all FMUs is given in Table 1.

 {% include figure.html
     img="/assets/img/gunnerus-dp/control_system.png"